siiiiiiiiiii/Using-AI-Tools-to-Create-A-50-Second-Explanation-of-Blockchain-Technology/README.md

-Creating Short Videos with AI Tools like ChatGPT, VoiceMaker, and CapCut 50 Seconds to Decode Blockchain: All Thanks to AI! 😄
+Creating Short Videos with AI Tools like ChatGPT, Sora, VoiceMaker, and CapCut

+50 Seconds to Decode Blockchain: All Thanks to AI! 😄

 This is a 50-second video explaining blockchain technology, created using various AI tools.